redhat-developer/vscode-openshift-tools/README.md

 #### Extensions

-This extension depends on Kubernetes Extension form Microsoft which is going to be installed automatically along with OpenShift Connector Extension.
+This extension depends on Kubernetes Extension from Microsoft which is going to be installed automatically along with OpenShift Connector Extension.
 Latter is using Kubernetes Extension public API to show
 OpenShift specific resources like Projects, Routes, Deployment Configs, Image Streams and Templates in Kubernetes Clusters View.
 Those resources are visible only for OpenShift clusters.

 OpenShift Connector extension also provides ```Use Project``` command to switch between OpenShift Projects in Kubernetes Clusters View.